 On November 2, 2007, O. Bruton Smith, founder, chairman and chief executive officer of Speedway Motorsports, Inc., agreed to purchase New Hampshire International Speedway from Bob and Gary Bahre.
 Closing documents were completed on January 11, 2008, finalizing the purchase of the newly renamed New Hampshire Motor Speedway (NHMS).

-The speedway, which opened in 1990 and hosts two Monster Energy NASCAR Cup Series events each year, is located about one hour north of Boston in Loudon, N.H.
+The speedway, which opened in 1990 and hosts the only Monster Energy NASCAR Cup Series race in New England, is located about one hour north of Boston in Loudon, N.H.
 According to the latest census numbers, the population within 200 miles of the speedway is more than 18 million people.
 The venue is easily accessible via Interstate highways from all metro areas in the northeastern United States and eastern Canada.

 Located on approximately 1,200 acres, the multi-use complex is the largest sports facility in New England and features a 1.058-mile oval speedway, with a seating capacity of 88,000, and a 1.6-mile road course.

-The speedway hosts the only Monster Energy NASCAR Cup Series, NASCAR XFINITY Series and NASCAR Camping World Truck Series events held in the six-state New England region.
-In addition to the major NASCAR races, the track hosts several regional professional racing series, including the NASCAR K&N Pro Series East, the NASCAR Whelen Modified Tour, and the American-Canadian Tour.
+The speedway hosts the only Monster Energy NASCAR Cup Series and NASCAR XFINITY Series events held in the six-state New England region.
+In addition to the major NASCAR races, the track hosts several regional professional racing series, including the NASCAR K&N Pro Series East, the NASCAR Whelen Modified Tour, and NASCAR Pinty's Series (from Canada).